michaelcoyote/michaelcoyote.github.io/_posts/2014-08-14-on-my-wavelength.md

 My interests tend to be catholic and all encompassing.
 This is great in many ways, but can be disconcerting to friends as I tend to switch topics on a dime and talk about all manners of weird things.
 I hope that I can channel that energy and create a series of coherent essays on topics like music, art, politics, tech, food, urbanism and many others.

-I'm guessing that my posts will vary in length with many being very short, but I'm looking foran outlet that:
+I'm guessing that my posts will vary in length with many being very short, but I'm looking for an outlet that:

 1. Is longer than 140 characters
 2. Supports formatting including inline photos and video